minecraft-dev/mcdev.io/_docs/faqs.md

 If you find a problem with the plugin, please report it to our [issue tracker](https://github.com/minecraft-dev/MinecraftDev/issues).
 We try to deal with bugs as quickly as possible and take the quality of this plugin very seriously.

+In some cases, you may be able to report an exception related to the Minecraft Dev plugin directly through IntelliJ.
+If you choose to do this, the reported stack traces could include sensitive information such as package names or source code.
+This data will be publicly accessible and searchable through the issue tracker.

 {% include h title="I have an idea for a new feature." tag="feature" %}

 If you have any feature requests for any of the supported platforms, please use the [issue tracker](https://github.com/minecraft-dev/MinecraftDev/issues)